 On the Screening Sex blog, we publish research articles, opinion pieces, interviews and reviews on a range of topics related to sex on screen and sexual cultures for a wide and varied readership.
 We are keen to engage with and support the work of creative practitioners, visual artists and filmmakers exploring sex on screen in various styles, forms and approaches.

-The Screening Sex network establishes a space to connects writers, researchers and creative practitioners working in the area.
-The international and multi-disciplinary network has grown to include more than 100 members, raising the visibility of their work and encouraging research sharing and new collaborations.
+The Screening Sex network establishes a space to connects writers, researchers and creative practitioners working in the area, raising the visibility of their work and encouraging research sharing and new collaborations.

 “screeningsex.com is an especially important resource making the research of a range of scholars freely available and accessible to a non-specialist audience inside and outside of academia”